Montreal-Analytics/dbt-snowflake-utils/README.md

 ```

 ### snowflake_utils.drop_database ([source](macros/drop_database.sql))
 This macro drops a database.
+A database can only be dropped by the role that owns it.

 #### Arguments
 * `database_name` (required): The database name